MDiv Bridge Program

 BRIDGE401‒ Sharpening Your Reading Skills

-Required for Bridge Program― 3 credits.
+Required for Bridge Program― 2 credits.
 No Prerequisite.

-Excellent reading comprehension is essential for ease and success in academic endeavors such as seminary completion, yet many of us may have not been provided the tools and techniques needed to excel in reading.
+Excellent reading comprehension is essential for ease and success in academic endeavors such as seminary completion, yet many of us may not have been provided the tools and techniques needed to excel in reading.

 This course is designed to bridge this gap by introducing and explaining how to succeed in the various levels of reading—from elementary reading, through systematic skimming and inspectional reading, to speed reading.